Skip to main content

 A few months later, in October 1643, Shahjanabad

-Jahanara Begum was overlooking the constructions of the Sarai she had planned on the trade route to Agra.
+Jahanara Begum was overseeing the construction of the Sarai she had planned on the trade route to Agra.
 She was anxious every day as no letters arrived in her name.
-She prayed religiously at the mosque hoping the Raja was in good health.
+She prayed religiously at the mosque, hoping the Raja was in good health.
 Dara came by to give her news of Aurangzeb’s success in his latest expedition with great happiness.
-They would now request their father to forget all his childish harsh actions for which he was often in his father’s bad books.
-Jahanara had called Aurangzeb home, with honour.
+They would now request their father to forget all his childish, harsh actions for which he was often in his father’s bad books.
+Jahanara had called Aurangzeb home with honour.
 She also took care of the pregnant Nadira.
 After losing her first child, Nadira was anxious.
 Jahanara looked at her glowing face and smiled while telling her stories of Rajputana's brave hearts.
 For she had heard the midwife predict it was a boy.
 He was going to be the future of Hind like his father.

 Around January 1644

 She wondered in her lonely nights if he, like all other men, believed she was impure and found rumours of her incest with her brother and father as valid.
 He was one of those who believed in the rumours that dirtied her character and forgot her because his love, like all men, was limited to rejection.
-Dara had seen her restless and had assured her that once when he is declared heir, he would talk to the emperor about her marriage.
+Dara had seen her restless and had assured her that once he was declared heir, he would talk to the emperor about her marriage.
 He even had a groom in mind.
 The brave Najabat Khan.
 Could she marry the man she didn’t love, if at all?
-But the desire of having a child of her own was immense whenever she saw Nadira cradle her child.
-Maybe, the power of Hind could provide her with little happiness.
+But the desire to have a child of her own was immense whenever she saw Nadira cradle her child.
+Maybe the power of Hind could provide her with a little happiness.

 26th March 1644, Red Fort, Delhi

-Music and dance enchanted Jahanara to forget sorrows.
-She had left behind her mother at Agra.
+Music and dance enchanted Jahanara to forget her sorrows.
+She had left her mother behind at Agra.
 She had yet again convinced the emperor and sent the Raja to war.
 Dara was weak.
 As much as Shah Jahan adored him, Jahanara saw the truth.
 Dara was not a warrior.
 He needed guidance at war.
 Chattar Sal could be the guide and protector he looked for.
 Shahjahanabad was beautiful and well-planned.
 A perfect capital.
 But her heart remained at Agra.
 Perhaps because her mother slept there now.
-How beautiful were the Taj and its architecture?
-The moment she entered her mother’s tomb she felt goosebumps.
+How beautiful was the Taj and its architecture?
+The moment she entered her mother’s tomb, she felt goosebumps.
 She felt her mother was blessing her.

 The Rao had gifted her Kachli in return for the rakhi she once gave him.
 She often held it to her chest and wished for his safety.
-The merriment ended so did the flow of wines.
-The night was dark and she struggled her way to her room following the dancing girl to gift her some jewels for her performance.
+The merriment ended, so did the flow of wines.
+The night was dark, and she struggled her way to her room following the dancing girl to give her some jewels for her performance.
 The veil of the girl caught fire from the nearest lamp.
-Without thought the Begum Sahib and thrown her body upon the burning girl to help her.
+Without thought, the Begum Sahib threw her body upon the burning girl to help her.
 Her back was burnt completely.
 Two of her maids were injured trying to douse the flames.
 The girl died.
 The night of spring spelt disaster for the empire.

 Shah Jahan left his darbar to be with his beloved child.
 As Jahanara lay unconscious for several days in her room, numerous doctors and fakirs tried their best to save her.
 The emperor gave away alms and prayed at Ajmer.
 When Jahanara opened her eyes after countless days, she was happy to find all her siblings together, worried, and standing by her bedside.
 Aurangzeb and Shuja left the next morning.
 Her sisters stayed by her.
 Dara informed her that he had left the war to the Rajputs and rushed to her side.
 The jealous Roshanara had tears in her eyes.
 She had seen the worried faces of her brothers.
 She had felt a sense of unending happiness.
 Not all the love was lost between them.
 It took her six months to stand on her feet again.
 She decided to visit Ajmer to thank the Almighty.
 Shah Jahan decided to build a Jama Masjid in her honour.